Quantum Error Correction Codes for Truncated SU(2) Lattice Gauge Theories: Code 1 for

-where $n$ denotes the $n$th plaquette on the chain and the subscript $t$ indicates its top link.
-The logical $X$ gates can be chosen as

-where the subscripts $t$, $r$, $b$ and $l$ indicate the top, right, bottom and left links of the $n$th plaquette.
+where $n$ denotes the $n$th plaquette on the chain and the subscripts $t$, $r$, $b$ and $l$ indicate the top, right, bottom and left links of the $n$th plaquette.
 For example, the logical $Z$ and $X$ gates for the red plaquette in Fig.~\ref{fig:qec1_chain} are $Z_3Z_{3'}Z_{3''}$ and $X_2X_3X_4X_7$, respectively.
 We find the logical $Z$ and $X$ gates at the same site anticommute because $Z_{t}(n)$ and $X_{t}(n)$ anticommute.
 Logical gates at different sites commute.

 It can be seen that logical states have a one-to-one correspondence with plaquette excitations.
 In terms of the logical gates, the original SU(2) Hamiltonian on a $N$-plaquette chain with $j_{\rm max}=1/2$ can be written as